PoC-dev/as400-sfltemplates/readme.md

 You can add references from screen elements to help entries by
 - absolute screen positions (rectangle), as used in the details record format
 - numbered static screen elements, as used for the subfile headings in the subfile control format,
-- whole record, as used in the "no data", and "bottom" (function key display) record formats.
+- whole record format area, as used in the "no data", and "bottom" (function key display) record formats.

 The mentioned references are only part of all possibilities because these are used in the example display files.